 Writer and University of Melbourne alumnus Sam West generates ideas constantly but when it comes to turning ideas into published pieces, he says the driving force is to keep pitching ideas as they emerge.

-Sam graduated from the University of Melbourne with a Creating Writing, Editing and Publishing Masters in 2011 after gaining his Bachelor of Arts with a double major in Literature and Creating Writing in 2009.
+Sam graduated from The University of Melbourne with a Master of Creative Writing, Publishing and Editing in 2011 after gaining his Bachelor of Arts with a double major in Literature and Creating Writing in 2009.